lfe/olp/README.md

 [![Here There Be Dragons][here there be dragons]][here there be dragons large]

-WARNING: This is an experimental work in progres.
+WARNING: This is an experimental work in progress.
+The functionality offered by this codebase in creating an OLP release is base-bones, and only just in its first stages (also: no docs yet!)

-### LFE Upstream

-The ticket that
-is tracking this work at a high-level from the LFE perspective is here:
+**LFE Upstream**: The ticket that is tracking this work at a high-level from the LFE perspective is here:

  * https://github.com/rvirding/lfe/issues/300

-### OLP Project

-#### Meta Ticket

-The ticket that is tracking the lower-level tasks of this particular avenue for exploration (e.g., OLP and git submodules) is here:
+**The OLP Project**: The ticket that is tracking the tasks for getting an OLP release created is here:

  * https://github.com/lfe/olp/issues/1

-#### Project Page

-Here's the Github Scrum board for getting an initial release of OLP out the
-door:
+There is also a Scrum-like project board here:

  * https://github.com/lfe/olp/projects/1